zaurelzo/Cerbere/README.md

 # Cerbere

-syntaxic and semantic web indexer and their search engines
+syntaxic and semantic web indexer and their search engine

 ## Install
   ```bash